 For example, do you consistently binge on a bag of chips or cookies in your car on your way home after a stressful day at work?
 Or do you drink a glass (or bottle) of wine to unwind?
 Do you consistently eat a healthy dinner and then pick at your child’s fries, chicken fingers and macaroni-and-cheese?
 Do you have an ice cream binge before bed, sleep awful and then wake up with GI issues?

 Once you are aware of your habits that are holding you back, you can create a list of positive behaviors to replace the negative ones.
 For example, instead of binging on junk food after a stressful day of work, you can take your doggy for a walk, go to a fitness class, call a friend, listen to an uplifting podcast, cook a healthy meal for your family, take a Detox Bath, or do a 10 minute meditation on an app like Headspace or Calm.

 In addition, consider if you are unintentionally contributing to your dog’s weight loss struggle.
 For instance, are you over treating him or her because you feel guilty for being at work all day?
 Do you give him or her too many table scraps at dinner without realizing it?
 Do you limit his or her walks during the colder months without replacing them with indoor exercise?
 All of these things could be contributing to your dog’s weight struggles, which he or she has absolutely no control over.
 Trust me, your puppy loves you so much that you can show affection in many other ways, like taking him or her for a walk, to an indoor dog activity center, snuggling together while watching Netflix on a Sunday afternoon, or taking the time to cook a homemade meal of protein and vegetables to share.

-Remember as you start this New Year, you and your doggy each get a clean slate.
-Do not beat yourself up for any past behaviors.
-Start fresh and be mindful of what you do going forward as a team.
+One final thought as you start on your wellness path.
+Do not beat yourself up for past behaviors.
+Grant you and your dog a clean slate.
+Start fresh and be mindful of you do as you move forward.